PCC streetcar: Rapid transit cars

 There were four rapid transit companies on the committee, but the primary focus was streetcars, rapid transit development was slower.
 The difference in operations between the systems also made standardization difficult.

 By 1940, Brooklyn had five three-section articulated trainsets with PCC components, after WWII Chicago ordered four similar trainsets.
 Chicago ordered two from Pullman and two from St. Louis, with different equipment, so that competing manufacturers could be directly compared.
 Experience from the trainsets influenced the following car standards.

 Cars were to be approximately 48 ft long (the Chicago maximum, Boston had some 55 ft long) with one cab per car arranged in "married" two car sets, a double ended single car variant was possible.
 Number and type of doors and windows, interior layout, and width of cars varied with each system.
 Boston had two sizes, the longest at 55 ft, and narrowest at 8 ft 4 in, Cleveland had the widest at 10 ft 4 in.

 Trucks were a major focus, both Clark and St. Louis developed trucks with 28 in wheels and a 70 mph maximum speed, but only Boston used them, Clark B10s on 40 cars.
 Chicago used streetcar type trucks, with 26 in wheels and a speed of 50 mph, adequate for their system.
 When Clark stopped building railroad equipment in 1952 PCC trucks were no longer available, Boston and Cleveland then used non PCC trucks with 28 in wheels.

-Chicago ordered the first of 770 (720 + 50 double-ended) 6000 series cars in 1948 (before the standard, which they influenced), Boston (40, then later 100) in 1950, and Cleveland (70 + 18 double-ended) in 1952.
+Chicago ordered the first of 770 (720 + 50 double-ended) 6000-series cars in 1948 (before the standard, which they influenced), Boston (40, then later 100) in 1950, and Cleveland (70 + 18 double-ended) in 1952.
 Chicago's first 200 cars were entirely new, but in 1953 they started using components salvaged from new, but no longer needed, streetcars.
-Toronto, on the committee, did not buy any, nor did Brooklyn, who had bought the first five trainsets.
+Toronto, on the committee, initially considered buying the cars, but increased metal prices due to the Korean War made them prohibitively costly.
+Brooklyn, who had bought the first five prototype trainsets, also did not buy any production trainsets.

 240 PCC rapid transit cars were built in four years, from 1948 to 1952, then 438 cars with non-PCC trucks until 1957, the last of Chicago's 570 cars built with salvaged components were delivered in 1958.
 Some Chicago cars were in regular service in 1990, car number 30 made its last revenue run in 1999.